rust-lang/rust/src/doc/rustc-dev-guide/src/part-5-intro.md

-# From MIR to binaries
+# From MIR to Binaries

 All of the preceding chapters of this guide have one thing in common: we never generated any executable machine code at all!
 With this chapter, all of that